 - (Optional) Deactivate your skills-match view.

 In Admin Center, click Workspaces in the sidebar, then select Agent tools > Views.
-Find the view you want to deactivate, click the options icon (), and then choose Deactivate.
+Hover your mouse over the view, click the options menu icon (), and then choose Deactivate view.

 - Clone your skills-match view.

 Find the skills-match view.
 Hover your mouse over the view, click the options menu icon (), and then choose Clone view.

 Follow the steps in To create a skills-based view using conditions to add this skills-based condition:Skills + Is + Current user skillsNote: When you clone a view, it becomes an active view as soon as you click Save, regardless of whether the parent view was active or inactive.

 Working with skills on tickets

 This section discusses the following topics related to skills that have been applied to tickets: